Overview

 HSTS (HTTP Strict Transport Security):

-Add the HSTS response header to instruct browsers and HTTP clients never to use plain HTTP for your domain:
+Add the HSTS header so browsers and HTTP clients never fall back to plain HTTP for your domain:

 Strict-Transport-Security: max-age=31536000; includeSubDomains; preload

-Start with max-age=300 (5 minutes) to test, then increase to 31536000 (1 year) once confirmed working.
-Submit to the HSTS preload list (hstspreload.org) for browsers to enforce HSTS before the first connection.
+Start with max-age=300 (five minutes) to confirm it works, then raise it to 31536000 (one year).
+Submit your domain to the HSTS preload list at hstspreload.org so browsers enforce it before the very first connection.

 Certificate management:

 - Use a 2048-bit RSA or 256-bit ECDSA certificate.
-ECDSA is preferred — smaller, faster, equally secure.
+ECDSA is the better pick: smaller, faster, and just as secure.

-- Automate certificate renewal (Let's Encrypt via certbot, AWS ACM, Caddy's built-in ACME).
-Manual renewal is a reliability risk.
+- Automate renewal, whether through Let's Encrypt and certbot, AWS ACM, or Caddy's built-in ACME support.
+Manual renewal is a reliability risk waiting to happen.

-- For internal services and client certificate auth, use the CSR Generator to generate certificate signing requests correctly.
+- For internal services or client certificate auth, the CSR Generator generates certificate signing requests correctly.

-Redirect HTTP to HTTPS at the infrastructure level (load balancer or reverse proxy), not at the application layer.
-An application-level redirect can fail if the application crashes — the infrastructure redirect cannot.
+Redirect HTTP to HTTPS at the infrastructure level (load balancer or reverse proxy), not inside the application.
+An application-level redirect fails the moment the application crashes; the infrastructure one doesn't.

 Step 5: Validate All Inputs and Rate Limit